quii/learn-go-with-tests/http-server.md

 	}
 }
 ```

+By doing this the test has forced us to actually look at the request's URL and make some decision.
+So whilst in our heads we may have been worrying about player stores and interfaces the next logical step actually seems to be about _routing_.

+If we did start with the store code the amount of changes we'd have to do would be very large compared to this. **This is a smaller step towards our final goal and was driven by tests**_

 We're resisting the temptation to use any routing libraries right now, just the smallest step to get our test passing.